BuildersAI

-But delays aren't inevitable.
-This guide breaks down the 10 most common causes of construction delays in UK projects and provides practical, implementable solutions for each—based on data from site managers running projects across the UK.
+But delays are not inevitable.
+This guide breaks down the 10 most common causes of construction delays in UK projects and provides practical, implementable solutions for each, based on data from site managers running projects across the UK.

 The True Cost of Construction Delays